 Offensive odours will also result from the use of strong chemical cleaning agents which will kill the bacteria inside the tank, and thus cause the system to malfunction.
 Always use cleaning agents that are labelled as suitable for use with septic systems.

 An incorrectly maintained septic system is the perfect breeding place for mosquitoes.
 This can be prevented by:

 - covering all vents with a non-ferrous mosquito proof mesh; and

 - ensuring covers on inspection openings, the septic tank, pump chamber and effluent disposal system are sealed to prevent mosquitoes from gaining access.

-The use of pesticides intermittently flushed through the toilet pan has been used as a method of controlling mosquitoes, this will not be necessary if mosquitoes are denied access.
-An excess of pesticide in the tank can disrupt necessary bacterial action and cause the unnecessary discharge of pesticide into the environment and underground water.
+The use of pesticides intermittently flushed through the toilet pan has been used as a method of controlling mosquitoes.
+This will not be necessary if mosquitoes are denied access.
+An excess of pesticide in the tank can disrupt necessary bacterial action and cause the unnecessary discharge of pesticide into the environment and groundwater.